napari/napari/docs/developers/napari_models.md

 "standardize" this change/emit pattern.
 The `EventedModel` provides the following features:

-* type validation and coersion on class instantiation and attribute assignment
+* type validation and coercion on class instantiation and attribute assignment
 * event emission after successful attribute assignment

 Using `EventedModel` would reduce the above `Dim` class code to: